fluid-project/jira-to-11ty/src/issues/FLUID-6235.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2018-01-03T09:38:49.825-0500",
-      "body": "Thanks, @@Antranig Basman.
+      "body": "Thanks, Antranig Basman.
 I'll close this one as a duplicate.\n" }
   ]
 }